pine-vm/pine/guide/elm-syntax-models.md

 Modeling these details enables applications like code formatting to round-trip and preserve aspects of source code as users expect.

-For example, the `elm-format` subcommand is designed to be consistent with the `elm-format` tool by Aaron VonderHaar. [`avh4/elm-format`](https://github.com/avh4/elm-format) preserves redundant parens, for example, in some expressions and type annotations.
+For example, the `elm format` subcommand is designed to be consistent with the `elm-format` tool by Aaron VonderHaar. [`avh4/elm-format`](https://github.com/avh4/elm-format) preserves redundant parens, for example, in some expressions and type annotations.

 ## Abstract Syntax Model